 On Sunday morning, baskets are taken to church to be blessed.

 Then, they’re given to children and taken back home, thus setting the end of the Lent fasting period.
+Here we are at the wooden church from Desesti in Maramures, UNESCO World Heritage site.

 The hearty Easter meal